vkmaurya09/API-Redis/README.md

 # API-Redis

-# Fetch data from API's and save it to Redis
+# Fetch data from API and save it to Redis

 ## Prerequisites
 ### Golang